Take a trip to Lymington

 On Saturdays there is a market that stretches the whole length of the High Street, where you can buy knick knacks, crafts, jewellery, clothes and fruit, meat, fish, fresh bread, homemade cupcakes, dog food, pies, pillows and much more!

 There are plenty of shops for the boating fraternity Quba, Henri Lloyd, Crew, Fat Face, Joules.
 Mixed in with Phase 8, Mistral, New Look, Elliotts, which sells very good quality men and womens clothing, shoes and accessories.
 There are also a sprinking of the main retailers too plus some lovely independent shops.
-One of our favourite independent's is Suitably Shod, who offer a great variety of footwear and accessories for ladies.
 Most of the major banks can also be found in the High Street and all have cashpoints.

 If you are looking for somewhere to eat, there is no shortage of choice.
 From the boutique hotel Stanwells which has a great restaurant (and a lovely clothes shop!), The Angel and Blue pig to chain restuarants.
 There are also lots of delightful coffee shops offering lunches and afternoon teas.